tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

 .. admonition:: The `Hello World` of adventure games.

-    There is a tradition in programming of presenting to beginners very early on, a trivial example to reassure them that their computer is working properly.
-They have to type in some very simple code to get started.
+    There is a tradition in programming of presenting early on, a trivial example to reassure you that your computer is working properly.
+You have to type in some very simple code to get started.

     That example is usually printing "Hello World" to the screen.